emilyy-dev/adorena/README.md

 ## Overview

 Adorena is a lightweight, versatile plugin designed for Paper servers.
-It enhances PvP encounters by applying special effects to players when they kill or are killed, making for more thrilling combats, entertaining minigames, and dynamic survival experiences.
+With the simple mechanic of scaling players and mobs when they kill or are killed, it makes for more thrilling combats, entertaining minigames, and dynamic survival experiences.

 ![project banner, with a speech bubble on the project character that reads "adorena"](assets/adorena-banner.jpg)